 Why did I apply for anaesthetics?

 My interest in anaesthetics began in medical school, but it wasn’t until I had completed my FY3 year that I made the decision to pursue a career in the specialty.
 While working as a clinical fellow in A&E after foundation training, I was able to reflect on what I found most satisfying at work and realised that it was to look after one patient, closely monitor and manage them and to give them the best possible care that I could, however sick they were.
-I knew that anaesthetics enabled and empowered me to do this, so I applied for a clinical fellow post in perioperative medicine where I started working in August 2021.
+I knew that anaesthetics enabled and empowered me to do this, so I applied for a clinical fellow post in perioperative medicine where I started working in the August immediately after my FY3 year.
 This gave me a fantastic insight into a career in anaesthetics and affirmed that it was the career that I wanted to pursue.
-I then applied in November 2021 for August 2022 entry.
+I then applied in November for August entry.

 Decision made.
 What next?

-I started by getting a good understanding of the whole application process relatively early on, in August 2021.
+I started by getting a good understanding of the whole application process relatively early on, in August, very soon after starting my post.
 I familiarised myself with the applicant guidance on the ANRO website and made a note in my diary of key dates.
 Significant changes had been made to the anaesthetics application process as a result of the Covid-19 pandemic, including the introduction of the MSRA exam and the online interview, so reading the up-to-date material was invaluable.

-The anaesthetics application for August 2022 entry consisted of the oriel online application in November 2021, the MSRA exam in January 2022, followed by an online interview in February – March 2022.
+The anaesthetics application for Round 1 entry consisted of the oriel online application in November, the MSRA exam in January, followed by an online interview in February – March.

 In summary, the MSRA matters if you want an anaesthetics training job!